How Employers Can Better Support Employees with Obesity

 A holistic approach to supporting employees with obesity

 So, how do employers best support employees with obesity and control costs at the same time?
 Above all, healthcare industry experts say employers need to recognize that obesity is a complex disease driven by biology, environment, and behavior.
-As such, obesity requires a comprehensive and integrated approach spanning mental, emotional, physical, and social support.
+As such, obesity requires a comprehensive and integrated approach spanning mental, emotional, physical, and social support—and grounded in inclusive support that reduces weight stigma in the workplace.

 Integrated, evidence-based weight-management support from Calm Health

-The Calm Health mental wellness platform offers two evidence-based programs that take an integrated approach to supporting employees who are struggling with weight management.
+The Calm Health mental wellness platform offers two evidence-based programs that take an integrated approach to supporting employees who are struggling with weight management, including employees living with obesity and related mental health concerns.
 Developed by clinical psychologists and narrated by renowned mindfulness teacher Mel Mah, the programs use evidence-based research and tools from psychology to, as part of a healthy lifestyle, support healthy weight management over the long term.

 An Integrated Approach to Weight Loss